arthur-chsa/terraform_cloud_gcp/README.md

 - The file with variable values are specific for each environment.

 ## Workspaces
-- gcp groups:
+- service_accounts:
-  - Create service accounts, used in this project to represent groups;
+  - Create service accounts (On this project,the service accounts represent groups, since no organizations are being used);
   - Assign roles to the service accounts.
+- service_permissions:
+  - Assign roles to the service accounts that run GCP services, according to the needs of the project.
 - data_warehouse:
   - Creates the DW datasets on BigQuery;
   - Adds one same service account as the owner of the datasets;